Gold – a Short Story for English Reading Comprehension

 My back creaked in protest and I winced at the small shard of pain that knifed into my lower back muscles.

 Shoving the spade into the dry, almost solid clay, I jarred against it as I hit yet another rock.
-How many of these things were buried at the back here?

 Like an abandoned rock garden long forgotten in the 1950s and left for me to dig up because the wife wanted an English rose garden.